 The Side Pockets

-Hyperlite Mountain Gear Daybreak Backpack has two side pockets and each is large enough for a Nalgene, a shoe (maybe even shoes depending on what they are), or whatever else you can dream up.
-That said, there are no side simpression straps so there’s no way to hold longer items (which would also get in the way of the zipper), and there are no cinches on the tops of the pockets (although the tops are elasticized).
-Items in them run the risk of falling out if the pocket isn’t filled up or if the backpack isn’t full and providing some bulk to hold your side pocket items in place.
-They are slightly deeper than your typical side pocket which makes up slightly for the lack of side compression, but overall, the side pockets aren’t a feature I love on his pack.
+The Hyperlite Mountain Gear Daybreak Backpack features two side pockets, each large enough to accommodate a Nalgene bottle, a pair of shoes (or even multiple pairs, depending on their size), or other items you may need.
+That said, there are no side compression straps, so it’s impossible to hold longer items (which would also obstruct the zipper), and there are no cinches on the tops of the pockets (although the tops are elasticized).
+Items in them run the risk of falling out if the pocket isn’t filled up or if the backpack isn’t full, and providing some bulk to hold your side pocket items in place.
+They are slightly deeper than your typical side pocket, which somewhat compensates for the lack of side compression.
+However, overall, the side pockets aren’t a feature I particularly love on this pack.

 The Purpose

-The Daybreak Backpack is, at the name (and the size) suggests, intended to be used as a day pack.
-That said, packs that feature both a laptop sleeve and an ince axe loop have always struck me as strange.
-Like when are you going to be needing both of these things?
-It would seem that the inclusion of one should preclude the existance of the other, but I guess not.
+The Daybreak Backpack is, as the name (and the size) suggests, intended to be used as a day pack.
+That said, packs that feature both a laptop sleeve and an ice axe loop have always struck me as strange.
+Like, when are you going to be needing both of these things?
+It would seem that the inclusion of one should preclude the existence of the other, but I guess not.
 I guess I’d make a horrible product designer.
 Honestly, the best argument for getting a Daybreak might be that you simply want a daypack from Hyperlite Mountain Gear.
 If that’s what you’re looking for, this is the pack for you.

 The Price

 Perhaps the worst feature of the Daybreak is its price.
-At over $200 (at the time of publication, $229) it represents a silly investment for a pack that may or may not be a great fit for a single use (and that’s certainly not as versatile as you would like in a pack that’s a master of none).
-If you’re looking for a lightweight day pack, for this price you might be better off looking at some ultralight frameless backpacking packs.
+At over $200 (at the time of publication, $229), it represents a silly investment for a pack that may or may not be an excellent fit for a single use (and that’s certainly not as versatile as you would like in a pack that’s a master of none).
+If you’re looking for a lightweight day pack at this price, you might be better off considering some ultralight frameless backpacking packs.
 They’ll probably pack down better and be more functional than the Daybreak, and would likely end up being more versatile as well.
-But as I said before, if you want a daypack from Hyperlite Mountain Gear, you already know what you’re signing up for when it comes to the cost.
+However, as I mentioned earlier, if you’re looking for a daypack from Hyperlite Mountain Gear, you already know what you’re getting into in terms of cost.

 A person’s legs and feet in running shoes rest on a rocky surface, overlooking misty mountains and lush greenery beneath a bright blue sky.
 A Hyperlite Mountain Gear Daybreak backpack is partially visible in the foreground.